nikstam20/IntelliQ/test/cli-testing/README.md

 <!-- CLI TESTING -->
 ## CLI Testing

-Functionality tests for the command line interface Chai and Mocha.
+Functionality tests for the command line interface using Chai and Mocha.

 ### Prerequisites